-Each year in November we hold a meeting with all the Residents’ Associations of Chelsea – where we can debate local issues and obtain input from the Government, the GLA, and the Borough Council.
-The next meeting will be at 6.30 on Monday 7th November at Chelsea Old Town Hall.
+Each year in the Autumn the Planning Committee of the Society hosts a meeting with all the Residents’ Associations of Chelsea – where we can debate local issues and obtain input from the Government, the GLA, and the Borough Council.
+The last meeting was on 26th September 2018

-We also hold meetings on issues of significant interest such as Crossrail 2.
+We also hold special meetings on issues of significant interest such as Crossrail 2.

 If you are Chairman of a Residents Association and need some advice about an issue you are dealing with then get in touch with the Chairman of the Planning Committee (email@example.com).
 If you are a local resident and you don’t have a Residents’ Association, please contact us and we may be able to help you.